Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so lease paperwork may shape your coverage choices.
+- Most commercial leases in New Jersey require proof of general liability coverage, so lease paperwork may shape your coverage choices.

 - Dealerships should be prepared to show policy details for garage liability insurance for dealerships, dealer lot insurance, and commercial property coverage when requested by landlords or partners.

-- The New Jersey Department of Banking and Insurance is the regulatory body referenced in the state data, so quote requests should align with state-specific underwriting and documentation expectations.
+- The New Jersey Department of Banking and Insurance is the regulatory body, so quote requests should align with state-specific underwriting and documentation expectations.

 Get Your Auto Dealership Insurance Quote in New Jersey